 I gave them advice as part of their treatment and some people took it and got better, faster, but others, a significant proportion, did not.
 This confused me, why did some clients get in their own way of recovery and full potential?
 They said they wanted to, they were in real pain but still they blocked their own progress.

 This question has been the central point of my work for the last 25 years and my passion for helping my clients deal with this most human of behaviours, has taken me across the globe working with some of the most interesting of people and businesses.

-Business people are human too, they block themselves at work as they do in any other aspect of life, but most don't feel they can be honest about this because they fear the damage to their reputation and career.
+Business people are human too; they block themselves at work as they do in any other aspect of life, but most don't feel they can be honest about this because they fear any damage to their reputation and career.

-Everyone is asked to do jobs which they are not trained to do.
+Everyone is asked to do jobs during their careers which they were not trained to do.
 Technical or vocational knowledge and skills training is expected, but most people are not trained to deal with the most common and crucial element in business - people.

-I bring them this knowledge and skills to complement their work skills and the results speak for themselves.
+I bring them the knowledge and skills to complement their work skills and the results speak for themselves.

 So nearly 30 years after starting my Physiotherapy training I find myself doing almost the same thing as when I started.

-But now I use the same skills to help them hit their goals.
+But now I use the same skills to help them achieve their goals.
 Getting people out of trouble is okay, but helping them achieve is far more fun and rewarding.

 When people learn how to get out of their own way and realise its okay to do so, they do amazing things and 25 years (so far) of helping people do that, is huge fun.